ShangChunLin/ML-cDFT/README.md

 Usage:

 The comment mainly in LJ_function_exam_sq.ipynb and LJ_ML_training_sq.ipynb.
 The cubic version are similar.

-I have some pre-trianed weights for both LJ_function_exam_XX.ipynb in ML_data folder, just open LJ_function_exam_xx.ipynb and press enter.
+I have some pre-trianed weights for both LJ_function_exam_XX.ipynb in the folder "ML_data", just open LJ_function_exam_xx.ipynb and press run.

-If want to train yourself, open LJ_ML_training_XX.ipynb, choose parameter, taining, and wait.
+If one want to train self, open LJ_ML_training_XX.ipynb, choose parameter, taining, and wait.

+For training data, edit LJ_data.cu in the folder "LJ_data", then compile and run it on your favorite way.
+GMC simulation and CUDA is not the major points here and I am not an expert in MC simulation.

-For any question/suggestion/bug report/ whatever, please mail me to shang-chun.lin@uni-tuebingen.de
+For any question/suggestion/bug/help/whatever, please mail me to shang-chun.lin@uni-tuebingen.de